Best Colleges for Women’s Soccer

 Really?
 Soccer in Alabama?
 Believe it or not, some exciting things in the world of soccer are going on at the traditional college football powerhouse.
 The Crimson Tide have made the NCAA tournament only five times in their history, but have now been there twice in a row, including a semifinal appearance last year.
 Former MLS professional Wes Hart has been the head coach at Alabama since 2015, and has been achieving some promising results.

 Time will tell how good the Crimson Tide are going to get in the next few years, but the achievements so far can’t be argued with.
-After last year, Reyna Reyes (Portland Thorns), Riley Parker (Racing Louisville) and Riley Tanner (Washington Spirit) all turned professional.
+In recent years, Reyna Reyes (Portland Thorns), Riley Parker (Racing Louisville) and Riley Tanner (Washington Spirit) all turned professional.
 Celia Jímenez played for Spain in the 2015 World Cup while she was a Crimson Tide player, and currently plays professionally for Orlando Pride.

 Conclusion